 Achieve performance standards across all aspects of our business that compare favourably with our peers amongst the leading domestic and international real estate organisations.

-Niall is a Chartered Surveyor and MBA graduate with 20 years’ industry experience.
-He joined IPUT in 2000 as Head of Investment and was appointed Chief Executive in September 2007.
-Reporting to the Board of IPUT, Niall is responsible for advising on and implementing the strategic direction for the Company.
+Niall is a Chartered Surveyor and MBA graduate with over 20 years’ industry experience.
+He joined the Irish Property Unit Trust (IPUT) in 2000 as Head of Investment and was appointed Chief Executive in September 2007.
+Reporting to the board of the Company, Niall is responsible for advising on and implementing the strategic direction for the Company.

 Prior to joining IPUT, Niall worked in the Irish commercial property market with Colliers Chartered Surveyors and Sisk Construction in various commercial property management roles.
 Niall is a member of the Society of Chartered Surveyors and the Royal Institution of Chartered Surveyors.

 Pat is a Chartered Accountant with over 15 years’ experience in the financial and property sectors.
-He joined IPUT in September 2012 and is responsible for all aspects of the finance and accounting functions including risk management, tax planning, treasury management and compliance.
+He joined IPUT in 2012 and is responsible for all aspects of the Company’s finance and accounting functions including risk management, tax planning, treasury management and compliance.